Sunday, April 21, 2019

-- Boulder will explore a local ordinance to allow or require gender-neutral restrooms.
+- Boulder will explore a local A piece of municipal (city-level) legislation. to allow or require gender-neutral restrooms.
 The number of restrooms required in a given building is based on the size of the building and its use.
 When only one restroom is required, international code dictates that it be gender-neutral.
 But when more than one restroom is mandated, international codes require that they be gender-specific.
 Boulder could (and, after council feedback, will) explore a local law to either allow or require buildings to designate these restrooms as gender-neutral.
 Staff will not be making this call; a public process will be developed around this issue.

 There were other recommendations related to the energy efficiency of commercial and residential buildings.
 Among them was a requirement that commercial buildings generate 5% of their energy use on-site through renewables.
 Other suggested changes that were not discussed included making residential and commercial buildings able to accommodate electric vehicle charging, and requiring all spas, pools, outdoor heating and snowmelt systems to offset their electricity 100% with renewables.